Netherlands

-The four largest cities in the Netherlands are Amsterdam, Rotterdam, The Hague and Utrecht.
-Amsterdam is the country's most populous city and the nominal capital.
-The Hague holds the seat of the States General, Cabinet and Supreme Court.
-The Port of Rotterdam is the busiest seaport in Europe.
-Schiphol is the busiest airport in the Netherlands, and the third busiest in Europe.
-The Netherlands is a founding member of the European Union, Eurozone, G10, NATO, OECD, and WTO, as well as a part of the Schengen Area and the trilateral Benelux Union.
-It hosts several intergovernmental organisations and international courts, many of which are centred in The Hague.

-Netherlands literally means "lower countries" in reference to its low elevation and flat topography, with nearly 26% falling below sea level.
+Netherlands literally means "lower countries" in reference to its low elevation and flat topography, with 26% below sea level.
 Most of the areas below sea level, known as polders, are the result of land reclamation that began in the 14th century.
 In the Republican period, which began in 1588, the Netherlands entered a unique era of political, economic, and cultural greatness, ranked among the most powerful and influential in Europe and the world; this period is known as the Dutch Golden Age.
 During this time, its trading companies, the Dutch East India Company and the Dutch West India Company, established colonies and trading posts all over the world.
+While neutral in the First World War, the Netherlands was invaded and occupied by Nazi Germany in 1940 during the Second World War, which lasted until the end of the war in 1945.

-With a population of 17.8 million people, all living within a total area of 41,850 km2—of which the land area is 33,500 km2—the Netherlands is the 16th most densely populated country in the world and the second-most densely populated country in the European Union, with a density of 541 /km2.
+With a population of over 18 million people, all living within a total area of 41,850 km2—of which the land area is 33,500 km2—the Netherlands is the 26th most densely populated country, with a density of 541 /km2.
 Nevertheless, it is the world's second-largest exporter of food and agricultural products by value, owing to its fertile soil, mild climate, intensive agriculture, and inventiveness.
+The four largest cities in the Netherlands are Amsterdam, Rotterdam, The Hague and Utrecht.
+Amsterdam is the country's most populous city and the nominal capital, though the primary national political institutions are located in The Hague.

 The Netherlands has been a parliamentary constitutional monarchy with a unitary structure since 1848.
-The country has a tradition of pillarisation and a long record of social tolerance, having legalised abortion, prostitution and euthanasia, along with maintaining a liberal drug policy.
+The country has a tradition of pillarisation (separation of citizens into groups by religion and political beliefs) and a long record of social tolerance, having legalised prostitution and euthanasia, along with maintaining a liberal drug policy.
 The Netherlands allowed women's suffrage in 1919 and was the first country to legalise same-sex marriage in 2001.
-Its mixed-market advanced economy has the thirteenth-highest per capita income globally.
-The Netherlands ranks among the highest in international indices of press freedom, economic freedom, human development and quality of life, as well as happiness.
+Its mixed-market advanced economy has the eleventh-highest per capita income globally.
+The Hague holds the seat of the States General, cabinet, and Supreme Court.
+The Port of Rotterdam is the busiest in Europe.
+Schiphol is the busiest airport in the Netherlands, and the fourth busiest in Europe.
+Being a developed country, the Netherlands is a founding member of the European Union, eurozone, G10, NATO, OECD, and WTO, as well as a part of the Schengen Area and the trilateral Benelux Union.
+It hosts intergovernmental organisations and international courts, many of which are in The Hague.